Universal relations and bounds for fluctuations in quasistatic small heat engines: Abstract

 The same result can also be obtained from the change in the entropy,

 between the initial and the final states of the stroke:

 Next, we derive the variance $\avg{\Delta Q_{\rm isoth}^2}$ of heat input through the quasistatic isothermal stroke for the working substance considered.
-According to Table I in the main text, $\avg{\Delta Q_{\rm isoth}^2}$ is given by a sum of the variances of the internal energy at the initial and the final states of the stroke.
+According to Table~\ref{tab:fluct}, $\avg{\Delta Q_{\rm isoth}^2}$ is given by a sum of the variances of the internal energy at the initial and the final states of the stroke.
 From Eq.~(\ref{eq:deltaesq_suppl}) with $T \equiv T_1 = T_2$, we obtain

 From Eqs.~(\ref{eq:qavr_qsisoth_suppl}) and (\ref{eq:deltaqsq_qsisoth_suppl}), we can see that the mean value $\avg{Q_{\rm isoth}}$ of the heat input $Q_{\rm isoth}$ through the quasistatic isothermal stroke depends only on $T$ and $\lambda$ while its variance $\avg{\Delta Q_{\rm isoth}^2}$ depends only on $T$ and $\alpha$.